leon4rd/test/README.md

-## What musical instrument is found in the bathroom?
-A tuba toothpaste.
+## Why are oranges the smartest fruit?
+Because they are made to concentrate.